A Muslim schoolboy has rejected a multi-million pound offer from American investors for his latest business venture before it has even launched.

 Mohammed Ali, 16, from Dewsbury, West Yorkshire, is set to unveil a money-saving website with his 60-year-old business partner, Chris Thorpe, and insists its value will soon outstrip the £5million the pair were offered.

 The techno-smart teenager has already made more than £40,000 by creating his own video game and a financial app for the stock market after teaching himself how to code.
+He looked into what the best shares to buy uk were and used the money he got from the game and app to invest it further.

 Ali claims the price comparison site is unmatched by competitors and can become a “household name”.